Import of chemical products to the EU

 If you import chemicals to EU, you will have two choices towards REACH compliance: do your own registration or buy products from REACH compliant suppliers.
 Please find below a few tips to guide you and help you achieve REACH compliance:

 The OECD has compiled a summary of common violations of REACH regulations and associated penalties across European Union member countries.
-To evade these penalties, importers within the EU are advised to reach out to their supplier’s only representative and obtain certification for imported goods.
+In order to avoid these fines, EU importers should contact the supplier’s representative to secure certification for received items.

 CLP, which is short for Regulation (EC) No 1272/2008 on the Classification, Labeling and Packaging of substances and mixtures, brings the United Nations globally harmonized system (UN GHS) for chemical classification and labeling to Europe.
 It was put into effect on January 20th, 2009.